 Like MetLife, Geico offers services like rideshare coverage, rental car reimbursement, and roadside assistance, along with the ability to bundle with home insurance and more.
 Geico has a top-of-the-line website and smartphone app, both of which allow drivers to manage their policies at any time without having to contact a local agent.
 For more information about coverage, read our Geico review.

-Another household name, Progressive is currently the nation’s third largest car insurance provider.
+Another household name, Progressive is currently the nation’s third-largest car insurance provider.
 The company’s breadth of coverage and added perks make it a great choice for most drivers.
 To get a quote, you can use the Name Your Price® tool to compare coverage options side-by-side and find the right policy for you.

 Similar to MetLife auto insurance, drivers that use Progressive have access to GAP coverage and custom parts protection, as well as options for bundling.
 Progressive also offers additional coverage that MetLife doesn’t have, like more expansive rideshare plans (including Lyft and Uber), pet injury protection, and a deductible savings bank.
 Read our Progressive insurance review for more information about coverage options.

 In an effort to provide accurate and unbiased information to consumers, our expert review team collects data from dozens of auto insurance providers to formulate rankings of the best insurers.
 Companies receive a score in each of the following categories, as well as an overall weighted score out of 5.0 stars.

 - Industry Standing: Insurers with strong financial ratings and customer-first business practices receive the highest scores in this category.

 - Availability: We consider availability by state as well as exclusions for specific groups of drivers.